SysKitTeam/docs-point/point-collaborators/resolve-governance-tasks/orphaned-resources.md

 {% hint style="warning" %}
 **Please note!**
 When you suggest a new owner or the team/group to be archived or deleted, **your suggestion is forwarded to the approvers along with suggestions from other members**.
-The **approvers will finalize the actions and resolve the policy vulnerability** based on the given suggestions.
+The **approvers will finalize the actions and resolve the policy vulnerability** based on the suggestions.
 {% endhint %}

 ### Members’ Policy Vulnerability Task Resolved

-**After you resolve your task, the History screen opens**, giving you an overview of all actions performed within the workflow so far.
+**After you resolve your task, the History screen opens**, giving you an overview of all actions performed within the workflow.

 ![Policy Vulnerability - History Screen](../../.gitbook/assets/orphaned-resources-policy-history-screen-suggested.png)

-In the second stage of the process, **if you are defined to approve members' suggestions** for the team/group that has no owners, you will receive an e-mail asking you to assign new owners and resolve the policy vulnerability.
+In the second stage of the process, **if you are defined to approve members' suggestions** for the team/group having no owners, you will receive an e-mail asking you to assign new owners and resolve the policy vulnerability.

 {% hint style="warning" %}
 **Please note!**